This north London company (based at Holloway) was founded by Charles and Benjamin Reid and originally produced lead toy soldiers and farm models.

 Some 'silver' plated models were produced, presumably for mounting on giftware such as ashtrays.
 These can be identified by one or two holes in the base for the mounting screws.

-What's your Charbens worth?
+What's your Charbens worth in 2021?
 Here are some recently sold items.